Aleuts: Visual arts

 The main Aleut method of basketry was false embroidery (overlay).
 Strands of grasses or reeds were overlaid upon the basic weaving surface, to obtain a plastic effect.
 Basketry was an art reserved for women.
 Early Aleut women created baskets and woven mats of exceptional technical quality, using only their thumbnail, grown long and then sharpened, as a tool.
 Today, Aleut weavers continue to produce woven grass pieces of a remarkable cloth-like texture, works of modern art with roots in ancient tradition.
-Birch bark, puffin feathers, and baleen are also commonly used by the Aleut in basketry.
+Birch bark, puffin feathers, and baleen are also commonly used by the Aleuts in basketry.
 The Aleut term for grass basket is qiigam aygaaxsii.
 One Aleut leader recognized by the State of Alaska for her work in teaching and reviving Aleut basketry was Anfesia Shapsnikoff.
 Her life and accomplishments are portrayed in the book Moments Rightly Placed (1998).

 Masks were created to portray figures of their myths and oral history.
 The Atka people believed that another people lived in their land before them.
 They portrayed such ancients in their masks, which show anthropomorphic creatures named in their language.
 Knut Bergsland says their word means "like those found in caves."
 Masks were generally carved from wood and were decorated with paints made from berries or other natural products.
 Feathers were inserted into holes carved out for extra decoration.
 These masks were used in ceremonies ranging from dances to praises, each with its own meaning and purpose.